deepakag5/Big-Data-Hadoop-Spark/Spark_Notes/README.md

 contributing to many output partitions.
 You will often hear this referred to as a shuffle whereby Spark will exchange partitions across the cluster.

 With narrow transformations, Spark will automatically perform an operation called pipelining, meaning that if we specify multiple filters on DataFrames, they’ll all be performed in-memory.
 The same cannot be said for shuffles.
 When we perform a shuffle, Spark writes the results to disk.

+## Actions

+Transformations allow us to build up our logical transformation plan.
+To trigger the computation, we run an action.
+An action instructs Spark to compute a result from a series of transformations

+## DataFrames versus SQL versus Datasets versus RDDs

+This question also comes up frequently.
+The answer is simple.
+Across all languages, DataFrames, Datasets, and SQL are equivalent in speed.
+This means that if you’re using DataFrames in any of these languages, performance is equal.
+However, if you’re going to be defining UDFs, you’ll take a performance hit writing those in Python or R, and to some extent a lesser performance hit in Java and Scala.

+If you want to optimize for pure performance, it would behoove you to try and get back to DataFrames and SQL as quickly as possible.
+Although all DataFrame, SQL, and Dataset code compiles down to RDDs, Spark’s optimization engine will write “better” RDD code than you can manually and certainly do it with orders of magnitude less effort.
+Additionally, you will lose out on new optimizations that are added to Spark’s SQL engine every release.

+Lastly, if you want to use RDDs, we definitely recommend using Scala or Java.
+If that’s not possible, we recommend that you restrict the “surface area” of RDDs in your application to the bare minimum.
+That’s because when Python runs RDD code, it’s serializes a lot of data to and from the Python process.
+This is very expensive to run over very big data and can also decrease stability.

+Although it isn’t exactly relevant to performance tuning, it’s important to note that there are also some gaps in what functionality is supported in each of Spark’s languages